 - Fluttershy wanting to be a tree, based on a random night conversation on a train.
 This received a Continuity Nod in "Hurricane Fluttershy" where she hides inside a tree costume to avoid participating in the local pegasi's efforts to supply Cloudsdale with water.

 - Fluttershy's Sanity Slippage in "The Best Night Ever" forever convinced a large section of fans that she's secretly a Yandere.

 - A Meme in which Scootaloo is secretly a chicken, based on a short bout of teasing from her friend Apple Bloom.

 - Pinkie Pie being a sadistic serial killer who may or may not have severe childhood trauma, based on her Sanity Slippage in "Party of One", compounded by a certain infamous fanfic.
-Never mind that in the episode she was, at most, bipolar and manic depressive, which are many times more likely to result in self-harm than any violent tendencies.
+Never mind that in the episode she was, at most, bipolar/manic depressive, which is many times more likely to result in self-harm than any violent tendencies.

 - Celestia is often depicted in fan works as an arbitrary and capricious dictator.

 - She banished somepony to the moon once (a Mad Goddess whose scheme would have killed all life in Equestria), and even then only with the help of the Elements of Harmony.
 This doesn't stop numerous fans from depicting her as solving all her problems by banishing them to the moon, and even having her own Catch Phrase ("TO THE MOOOOOOOOOOOON!
 BEEYETCH!").